Travelling safely with a lung condition

 Travelling with medicine

-For some conditions like severe asthma, COPD, or interstitial lung disease, your doctor may prescribe an emergency supply of antibiotics or steroids.
+For some conditions like severe asthma, COPD, bronchiectasis or interstitial lung disease, your doctor may prescribe an emergency supply of antibiotics or steroids.

 Will my medicine be allowed?

-Different countries have different rules about the types of medicine they allow to be taken into the country, and how much you can take in.
-Make sure you check the rules for all the countries you’re going to, even if you’re just passing through them.
+Different countries have different rules about the types of medicine allowed into the country, and how much you can take in.

-International rules vary – contact the embassy for the country you're visiting.
-GOV.UK has a full list of foreign embassies in the UK.
+Contact the embassy for the country you're visiting.
+The UK government website has a list of foreign embassies in the UK.

 Taking your prescription and a letter from your GP